manekinekko/blog/_posts/2015-11-23-multi-providers-in-angular-2.md

 **Note**: We usually don't create injectors manually when building Angular applications since the platform takes care of that for us.
 This is really just for demonstration purposes.

 A token can be either a string or a type.
 We use a string, because we don't want to create classes to represent a string value in DI.
-However, to provide better error messages in case something goes wrong, we can create our string token using `OpaqueToken`.
+However, to provide better error messages in case something goes wrong, we can create our string token using `InjectionToken`.
 We don't have to worry about this too much now.
 The interesting part is where we're registering our providers using the `multi: true` option.

 Using `multi: true` tells Angular that the provider is a multi provider.
 As mentioned earlier, with multi providers, we can provide multiple values for a single token in DI.
 That's exactly what we're doing.
 We have two providers, both have the same token but they provide different values.
 If we ask for a dependency for that token, what we get is a list of all registered and provided values.